bbauska/UofM-AdvStyling/readme.md

 CodePEN is a website that allows you to modify copies of my code.
 In real time you can see how your changes affect the website we are working on.
-The one issue that some students have with CodePEN is that it doesn\'t require you to link your files together.
+The one issue that some students have with CodePEN is that it doesn&apos;t require you to link your files together.
 So, if you want to write the code right on your machine, you will need to know how to link the code.
-Don\'t worry, I do cover that in class.
+Don&apos;t worry, I do cover that in class.

 Here is a link to a collection of code for each week of the course: